 Buildings from manuals

-All -to me known- recreated buildings from the manuals.
+All -to me known- virtual buildings from the manuals.

-The backside of these set 5 buildings are unknown, since there are only pictures from the front side.
+The backside of these set 5 buildings is speculative, since there are only pictures from the front side.

 Special buildings by G. Poort